 For many years, health experts stuck to guidelines that warned us to limit how many eggs we eat because of the amount of dietary cholesterol in the yolks.
 But, eggs pack in plenty of nutrients (including protein and choline) that benefit your body — so what's the verdict on this tasty breakfast food?

-It isn't always easy to figure out how many eggs it is safe to consume on a daily basis.
+It isn't always easy to figure out how many eggs are safe to eat if you're whipping up an omelet or scramble on the daily.
 The overall composition of your diet may be more important than how many eggs you eat when determining your risk for disease.

 Eggs and Heart Disease Risk

-A study published in The American Journal of Clinical Nutrition in 2015 had slightly different results, showing no increased risk of stroke or heart attack when at least one egg a day was eaten, but showing an increased risk for heart failure in men -- but not women -- at this rate of consumption.
+A study published in the American Journal of Clinical Nutrition in September 2015 had slightly different results, showing no increased risk of stroke or heart attack when at least one egg a day was eaten, but showing an increased risk for heart failure in men — but not women — at this rate of consumption.